Zilliqa/zilliqa-developer/docs/developers/user-key-management/dev-keys-zrc2-wallet-support.md

 ---

-id: (developers/user-key-management/dev-keys-zrc2-wallet-support) in their wallet.
+id: dev-keys-zrc2-wallet-support
+title: ZRC-2 Wallet Support
+keywords:
+  - zrc2
+  - wallet
+  - zilliqa
+description: Wallet support for ZRC-2 tokens
+---

 Since most of the wallet front-ends are built using a JavaScript framework, most developers would find the code found in the `js` tab to be relevant to them.
 We have included code snippets for some other languages as well in case you want to handle these functionalities at the backend.

 !!! note